rajathrao/WDIO/README.md

-# Hover 3D model Scenario
+# Hover Task - Verifying that a user can change a texture on the 3D model.
 # Installation
 - [x] Install Visual Studio code
 - [x] Install node/yarn